 The behavior of the controllers is programmed to simulate physical prototypes, so the IDE controller will run slower than SATA and consume more CPU resources, OS without appropriate drivers and hardware support will not interact with virtual disks, etc.

-For example, the Windows family before Windows Vista does not support the Advanced Host Controller Interface (AHCI) to which SATA belongs, so the virtual machine with Windows XP with SATA will not work.
-The virtual machine failure can also include corrupted catalogs, unsupported OS versions, file-size issues, and virtual hard disk corruption.
+For example, the Windows family before Windows Vista did not support the Advanced Host Controller Interface (AHCI) to which SATA belongs, so the virtual machine with Windows XP with SATA will not work.
+The virtual machine failure can include corrupted catalogs, unsupported OS versions, file-size issues, and virtual hard disk corruption.

 Recently we received a recovery case of a VM running on a RAID 5 system.
 The problem was that the hard drives failed, and thus the RAID configuration stopped operating, and data on the Virtual Machine was inaccessible.